- Prison Law – Adjudication Hearings and Parole Board Hearings

 R v J & V (2014) – Inner London Crown Court

-Prosecution counsel in fraud and money laundering case where the first defendant secured short term employment positions and defrauded his employers of significant sums of money by altering invoices and diverting the funds into the accounts of others including the second defendant.
+Prosecution Counsel in fraud and money laundering case.
+The first defendant secured short-term employment positions and defrauded his employers of significant sums of money by altering invoices and diverting the funds into the accounts of others including the second defendant.
 The value of the fraud was over £300,000

 R v AA & ST (2013) – Kingston Crown Court

-Prosecution counsel in case involving large scale theft of mail from letter boxes.
-Mail stolen had contained cheque books and bank cards that had subsequently been used fraudulently.
+Prosecution Counsel in case involving large-scale theft of mail from letter-boxes.
+Mail stolen contained cheque books and bank cards that were subsequently used fraudulently by the defendants.

 R v Smith & 2 Others (2010) – Isleworth Crown Court

-Junior Prosecution counsel in a white-collar fraud trial lasting six-weeks.
+Led Junior Prosecution Counsel in fraud trial lasting six-weeks.
 The first defendant was convicted of operating a fraudulent travel agency that sold top-end air tickets at reduced prices by manipulating the company’s complex booking system in abuse of his position.
 He benefitted about £2 million.
 He was also convicted of the related POCA offences.